 Old-fashioned locks and keys are not only inconvenient — they can also be dangerous if the wrong person gets ahold of a lost key or you forget to lock up before going to bed.
 Many Mill Valley real estate agents suggest those selling their homes install a smart lock to give new owners peace of mind.

-Smart locks allow homeowners to unlock their door with fingerprints or key codes (or stay old school and use traditional keys).
+Smart locks allow homeowners to unlock their doors with fingerprints or key codes (or stay old school and use traditional keys).
 They also allow those with access to lock or unlock doors remotely — perfect for those with young kids, housekeepers, or others who need to get in and out of the house frequently when the homeowner isn’t present.
 A smart lock runs anywhere from $50 to $2200 and takes about half an hour to install.

 Add Exterior Lighting